ethorneloe/azure-apps-jobs-custom-ps-module/README.md

 - An Azure subscription with privileged access.
 - A GitHub account.
 - Familiarity with Azure resource deployment and GitHub repo configuration.
-- A workstation with Azure CLI installed
+- A workstation with Azure CLI installed.

 # Why Use Azure Container Apps Jobs with Custom PowerShell Module Functions
 - **Ephemeral Execution** - Each job runs in its own container which is created and destroyed whenever the job needs to execute.